artsiomshvedko/f/README.md

 - The operation fails if a file or directory with the target name already exists.

 **Parameters**<br>
-- path – Path to the file or directory to rename.
+- path – Path to the file or directory.
 - name – Optional new name.
 If null, the original basename is used.

 **Return Values**<br>